lightbend/genjavadoc/README.md

 )
 ~~~

-Adding `javadocSettings` to a `Project` will replace the packaging of the API docs to use the JavaDoc instead of the ScalaDoc (i.e. the `XY-java.jar` will then contain JavaDoc).
+Adding `javadocSettings` to a `Project` will replace the packaging of the API docs to use the JavaDoc instead of the ScalaDoc (i.e. the `XY-javadoc.jar` will then contain JavaDoc).
 The ScalaDoc can still be generated using the normal `doc` task, whereas the JavaDoc can be generated using `genjavadoc:doc`.

 ### Translation of ScalaDoc comments